 Foreign Transaction Fee: 2.7%

-Cash Advance Fee: The greater of $5 or 3% of the amount of the advance
+Cash Advance Fee: The greater of $10 or 5% of the transaction amount, whichever is greater

 The Fine Print: It takes a lot of cash back to make up for the $95 annual fee.